 Q&A

-Q1: What makes beef and beans such a powerful combination in cooking?
+Q1: What makes beef beans a strong combination?

 Wrapping Up